Cold Opening – Cabinet Meeting

 homoerotic take on Harry (host) & Ron’s (BEM) relationship

-• Random Jason Momoa cameo.
-And ugh at his “Harry, you’re a homo” line.
+- Random Jason Momoa cameo.
+And ugh at his “You’re a homo, Harry” line.
 Not even he could make it funny.

 Rating: *